LogicMonitor acquires Catchpoint, adding Internet and digital experience insight to LM Envision.

 Is your receiving email or SMS gateway refusing messages or queuing messages for delivery?

-Alert notification messages could be refused or queued because of spam control, gateway misconfiguration, DNS issues, etc.
+Alert notification messages could be refused or queued because of spam control, gateway misconfiguration, DNS issues, and so on.

 Was the alert notification marked as spam by your email client?